Jonathancsanon/first-ecommerce-store/prompt.md

 Instruction:
 You will use semantic HTML to create the full page, the page will have the following sections:
 - A notification Bar
+	-a icon and
+	- text "30% off storewide — Limited time!" with an a tag "Shop Now (with an arrow pointing right)" -I want that a tag highlighted
 - Navigation Bar with the following:
 	- store logo
 	- links with Home, Shop, Product, Contact Us